10up/elasticpress-woocommerce-deprecated/README.md

 * ElasticPress 1.8+
 * PHP 5.2.4+

+## Reindexing

+Some versions of ElasticPress WooCommerce require an ElasticPress reindex.
+When upgrading to or past the following versions, a [reindex](https://github.com/10up/elasticpress#single-site) is necessary:

+* 1.1.3
+* 1.1
+* 1.0

 ## Usage

 Install and activate [ElasticPress](https://github.com/10up/ElasticPress).
 Install and activate ElasticPress WooCommerce.
 Note that if you had previously been using ElasticPress, you should re-index after activating ElasticPress WooCommerce.